Getting Started on the SSC Network

 The H: drive provides a number of advantages over using the C: drive or a USB flash drive for storing your files:

-Note: All Graduate and Undergraduate students have been granted 1 TB of free storage on Microsoft OneDrive.
+Note: All eligible Faculty, Staff, Graduate students and Undergraduate students have been granted 1 TB of free storage on Microsoft OneDrive.

 When students are working in a public lab on the SSC Network, the Desktop and My Documents folder is redirected to your personal storage space.
 The My Documents folder is the default location used for saving documents from applications such as Word.
 The redirection is for your protection, but we still recommend that you intentionally save your work on your own personal storage device, your Microsoft OneDrive, or on your H: drive (graduate students only).